 Flexible work arrangements include more than working from home.
 Such an arrangement could include flex time, which allows workers to set their hours; a compressed work week—perhaps four 10-hour days; job sharing, which allows two employees to share one full-time job; and partial retirement, which gives older employees an opportunity to work part time with no firm retirement date.

 Should a company always use a flexible work schedule?
 As a human resource (HR) manager, you may work with executives to help decide what kind of employee schedules best meet the needs of the company and its workers.
 A human resource management career includes much more, however.
 It is a broad field that covers employee training and development, recruiting, compensation and benefits, and labor and employee relations, among other things.
-Because an HR career can include so many areas, you may choose to specialize in one or two.
-An HR degree can give you the foundation for post-graduate work, such as an MS in Human Resource Management.

 One great way to earn your degree is by enrolling at an online university, where you have great flexibility in how you complete your coursework.
 Taking courses online allows you to study without quitting your job and to proceed according to your own schedule.
 And when you’ve earned your advanced degree, you will be equipped to design workplace strategies that can make employees happy and improve the company’s bottom line.